Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Environment and Agent modeling

 \subsubsection{User states}

-\paragraph{Supply value $V^S$} The supply value of a user is the sum of user's supply value across all lending pools:

-All other things equal, a higher supply value decreases the user's loan to value ratio, and hence increases the user's loan health.
+\paragraph{Supply value $V^S$} The supply value of a user is the sum of their supply value across all lending pools: $ V^S = \sum_i V_i^S = \sum_i (S_i \cdot P_i) $, where $S_i$ is the quantity of the user's token $i$ supply quantity and $P_i$ the price of token $i$.
+All other things equal, a higher supply value decreases the user's loan-to-value ratio $\frac{V^B}{V^S}$, thus increasing the user's {\em loan health}.

-\paragraph{Borrow value $B^S$} The borrow value of a user is the sum of user's borrow value across all lending pools:

-All other things equal, a higher borrow value increases the user's loan to value ratio, and hence decreases the user's loan health.
+\paragraph{Borrow value $V^B$} The borrow value of a user is the sum of their borrow value across all lending pools: $ V^B = \sum_i V_i^B = \sum_i (B_i \cdot P_i) $, where $B_i$ is the quantity of the user's token $i$ borrow quantity.
+All other things equal, a higher borrow value increases the user's loan-to-value ratio $\frac{V^B}{V^S}$, and hence decreases the user's {\em loan health}.

-\paragraph{Loan health} The loan health of a user is negatively related to the user's loan to value ratio.
-A healthy loan means the borrow value is backed by sufficient supply value, and an unhealthy loan triggers liquidation.
+\paragraph{Loan health $H$} The loan health of a user is the ratio between their aggregate loanable value, which equals the sum of the collateralizing asset's {\it supply value} respectively discounted with each asset's {\em collateral factor} (see numerical example under \autoref{sec:lending_states}), and their aggregate {\it borrow value}: $H = \frac{\sum_i (V^S_i \cdot C_i)}{V^B}$. $H \geq 1$ signifies a healthy loan position, and $H < 1$ triggers liquidation.

-\paragraph{Supply confidence} The supply confidence of a user is a derived state designed to model a user's willingness to supply funds to the lending protocol.
-High supply confidence encourages the supply action, while low supply confidence more likely triggers the withdraw action.
+\paragraph{Supply confidence} The supply confidence of a user is a derived state designed to model their willingness to supply funds to the lending protocol.
+Numerically speaking in our environment, supply confidence is measured by {\em supply buffer} $\delta^S \in [0,1]$, which is the amount of funds that a user withholds as a fraction of their total funds willing to be supplied to this specific lending protocol (as opposed to competing protocols).
+High supply confidence---or low supply buffer---encourages the supply action, while low supply confidence---or high supply buffer---discourages it (see \autoref{sec:ordinary} and \autoref{sec:env_param}).

-\paragraph{Borrow confidence} The borrow confidence of a user is a derived state designed to model a user's willingness to borrow funds from the lending protocol.
-High borrow confidence encourages the borrow action, while low borrow confidence more likely triggers the repay action.
+\paragraph{Borrow confidence} The borrow confidence of a user is a derived state designed to model their willingness to borrow funds from the lending protocol.
+Similar to supply confidence, borrow confidence is measured by {\em borrow buffer} $\delta^B \in [0,1]$.
+High borrow confidence---or low borrow buffer---encourages the borrow action, while low borrow confidence---or high borrow buffer---has the opposite effect.